Military history of Goguryeo: Silla

 In 245, Dongcheon ordered an attack on Silla, but the two kingdoms entered into friendly relations in 248.

 Nulji, the king of Silla, who had been a vassal of Jangsu, broke off relations with Goguryeo in 454.
 Jangsu invaded Silla in 468, expanding his domain into parts of Gangwon Province, and again in 489, capturing 7 walled cities and expanding his domain into parts of North Gyeongsang Province.

 Silla emerged as a major player in the Korean Peninsula after its betrayal of Baekje and conquest of the Han River region from Goguryeo in 553, but Goguryeo and Baekje applied political, military, and economic pressure against Silla.
 In 643, under attack by the Goguryeo–Baekje alliance, the Silla court dispatched Kim Chunchu to the Tang dynasty to request military assistance, leading to Emperor Taizong's campaign against Goguryeo.

+In 660, Goguryeo's ally, Baekje, fell to the Silla–Tang alliance, when a combined attack captured the Baekje capital, resulting in the Baekje royal family being brought back to China as prisoners.
+In 663, a Baekje Prince who had been away in Japan was proclaimed by the Japanese as the rightful King of Baekje, and an expedition was launched by the Japanese to restore the throne.
+The resulting river battle led to over 400 Japanese warships being sunk, sealing the fate of Baekje, and putting an end to any Japanese influence on the continent for close to 1000 years.

-In 660, Goguryeo's ally, Baekje, fell to the Silla–Tang alliance; the victorious allies continued their assault on Goguryeo for the next eight years but could not defeat Yeon Gaesomun.
-However, Yeon Gaesomun died of a natural cause and civil war ensued among his three sons, leading the Silla–Tang alliance to launch a fresh invasion.
+After the initial defeat of the Baekje in 660, the victorious allies continued their assault on Goguryeo for the next eight years, but could not defeat Yŏn Kaesomun.
+However, Yŏn Kaesomun died of natural causes and civil war ensued among his three sons, leading the Silla–Tang alliance to launch a fresh invasion.
 In November 668, King Bojang surrendered to the Silla–Tang alliance and Goguryeo finally fell.